...

 Disclosure Support

-We advise on voluntary disclosures, offshore matters and historic corrections where the position needs careful review.
+We advise on voluntary disclosures, offshore corrections and historic errors.
+We review the complete picture before any disclosure reaches HMRC.

 Settlement and Time to Pay

-Where liabilities arise, we can help negotiate practical next steps, including payment arrangements where appropriate.
+Where liabilities arise, we help negotiate practical next steps with HMRC, including instalment arrangements where the full amount cannot be settled immediately.

 Different HMRC interventions create different levels of risk